Warnings

 They need to know if you have any of these conditions:

--an unusual or allergic reaction to olmesartan, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to olmesartan, other medications, foods, dyes, or preservatives

 What should I watch for while using Benicar?

-Visit your doctor or health care professional for regular checks on your progress.
+Visit your care team for regular checks on your progress.
 Check your blood pressure as directed.
-Ask your doctor or health care professional what your blood pressure should be and when you should contact him or her.
-Call your doctor or health care professional if you notice an irregular or fast heart beat.
+Ask your care team what your blood pressure should be and when you should contact them.
+Call your care team if you notice an irregular or fast heart beat.

-Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Women should inform their care team if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child, particularly in the second or third trimester.
-Talk to your health care professional or pharmacist for more information.
+Talk to your care team or pharmacist for more information.

-Avoid salt substitutes unless you are told otherwise by your doctor or health care professional.
+Avoid salt substitutes unless you are told otherwise by your care team.

 Where should I keep my medicine?